wmmsba-Team17/MachineLearningFraudDetection/README.md

 <img src="Train_Missing.png" alt="Missing Values for Train Columns" width="750"/>

 Specifically, we decided the best way to handle the missing values is to drop the columns that have are missing more than a certain proportion of their values.
-This is similar to the method used in the original code we critiqued with the exception that, while they used 0.95 as the dividing line, we used 0.85.
 We can then use the `length()` function on both `drop_test_col` and `drop_train_col` to see how many columns we dropped as a result of this.

 ```
 > drop_test_col <- names(which(missing_test_pct>0.85))